vharg/VHARG-Documentation/TephraProb/TephraProb.md

 ## Main procedure

 1. Transfer your run, grid and wind files on the cluster according to the hierarchy below.
-Note that **not** all files of the `RUNS/`, `GRID/` and `WIND` folders need to be transferred;
+Note that **not** all files of the `RUNS/`, `GRID/` and `WIND/` folders need to be transferred;

 ```
 ROOT